Dan McGwire: Professional career

-McGwire was a first-round draft pick (16th overall) to the Seattle Seahawks in 1991 and went on to play for five seasons in the National Football League (NFL), from 1991 to 1995.
+McGwire was a first round draft pick (16th overall) to the Seattle Seahawks in 1991 and went on to play for five seasons in the National Football League (NFL), from 1991 to 1995.
 At six feet and eight inches, McGwire was the tallest quarterback to play in the NFL upon his professional debut.
 He played four seasons for the Seahawks and one season for the Miami Dolphins.
 He was a backup to Dave Krieg in his rookie season but was expected to be the quarterback of the future.
-In his second season, he was underwhelming in the pre-season and was named third-string quarterback behind Stan Gelbaugh and Kelly Stouffer.
+In his second season, he was underwhelming in the preseason and was named third-string quarterback behind Stan Gelbaugh and Kelly Stouffer.
 In 1993, the Seahawks drafted Rick Mirer out of the University of Notre Dame in the first round, seemingly giving up on McGwire.
 In 1994 after an injury to Mirer, McGwire got the first and only extended playing time of his career.
 He started three games, in which the team went 1–2, and on the season threw 105 passes, completing 51 of them for 578 yards and one touchdown.
 The brief playing time did not materialize into anything larger however, and that would be his last season for the Seahawks.
 After spending one season in Miami he was out of football.

-McGwire is generally considered a "first round bust," given the fact that he was the first quarterback taken in the 1991 draft that saw Brett Favre go in the second round.
+McGwire is generally considered a first round bust, given the fact that he was the first quarterback taken in the 1991 draft that saw Brett Favre go in the second round.

 NFL statistics

 Personal life

 McGwire's older brother is former Major League Baseball player Mark McGwire.

 From his previous marriage to Dana Orlich, daughter of NFL defensive end Dan Orlich, Dan McGwire has three daughters, two of whom played Division I college basketball.
-Oldest daughter Morgan, a six-foot-two forward, played for Santa Clara from 2014 to 2018.
+Oldest daughter Morgan, a 6'5 forward, played for Santa Clara from 2014 to 2018.
 Younger daughter Mallory, a six-foot-five center, played at Oregon from 2016 to 2018 before transferring to Boise State, where she has been active since the 2019–20 season.

 After retiring from football, McGwire moved to Reno, Nevada, and worked as an insurance agent and lighting company executive.